 Set Up Workflow Procedures

 Once you have the right technology, you must set up workflow procedures to help route your digital documents to the right people and storage locations.
-These procedures can include approval checks, notifications, routing, and much more.
-These are the steps that will help eliminate the majority of your manual processes and streamline your organization.
-You will use your digital copiers, scanners, and workflow software to develop these procedures.
+These procedures can include approval checks, notifications, routing, etc. These are the steps that will help eliminate the majority of your manual processes and streamline your organization.
+You will develop these procedures using your digital copiers, scanners, and workflow software.

 Train employees on new tech and software

 Employees are the backbone of your business.
-As such, they need to be trained on how to use the digital workflow software and the new digital copiers.
+As such, they must be trained in using the digital workflow software and the new digital copiers.
 You can use this training as a chance to explain the benefits of using these new tools and how they will help your organization.
 Help employees get comfortable with using the new technology because the more familiar they are, the more likely they are to accept and use the new solutions.
 Let’s face it, all the work you put into developing your new paperless system will be wasted if your employees don’t use it.

 4. Audit Your Workflow Procedures

-Finally, you should monitor the workflow to make sure it is continuing to work as intended.
+Finally, you should monitor the workflow to ensure it continues to work as intended.
 Measuring the success of the workflow is important so that you know when it’s time for changes or adjustments based on what has been happening with your business since its creation (e.g., if sales have increased dramatically or things have slowed down).
 If changes need to be made, you should make them quickly and efficiently so that your business doesn’t suffer any setbacks that could have been avoided with better planning.

-There are a lot of benefits to going paperless, but the biggest one is that it’s better for the environment.
+Converting to a paperless office has many benefits, but the biggest one is that it’s better for the environment.
 Going paperless can help you save money on supplies, reduce the amount of trash that ends up in landfills, and make it easier for your business to operate.
-It’s also important to realize that going paperless doesn’t mean you have to completely eliminate all physical documents from your life (although it might be tempting); instead, you can use the digital versions of them when necessary.
+It’s also important to realize that going paperless doesn’t mean you have to completely eliminate all physical documents from your life (although it might be tempting); instead, you can use digital versions of them when necessary.

 If you are ready for your business to be paper free, we are ready to help!